 The rash appears within 1 to 2 days after the first symptoms.
 The rash:

 Starts with small, flat, red spots:

 - Spots become raised and form a round, very itchy, fluid-filled blister

-- Blisters develop in clusters, with new clusters forming over 5-6 days
+- Blisters happen in clusters, with new ones forming over 5 to 6 days

-- Usually develops into patches on the skin above the waist, including the scalp
+- Starts in patches on the skin above the waist, such as the scalp

 - May also appear on the eyelids, in the mouth, upper airway, voice box, or on the genitals

 - Crusts over by day 6 or 7 and goes away within 3 weeks